TedHusted/awake/awake.md/awake.md

 	“Each agent then sifts through an impossible amount of information to identify the most relevant and time-sensitive issues for POTUS. “

-	Noah turns his head and quotes a passage from the screen.
+	Noah turns his head.
+He quotes a passage from the screen.

 	The synthetic agents distill complex intelligence into actionable insights, covering Threat Assessments, Forecasting, and Strategic Insights.